Siba182/DataAnalytics-BI/README.md

 - Making recommendations based on data-driven insights to help guide business decisions,
 - Providing context around the data, including potential implications and future trends.

+**5. Collaboration and Communication:**
+- Working closely with other departments, such as marketing, finance, and operations, to understand their data needs and provide insights,

+- Effectively communicating complex data findings in a clear and concise manner to non-technical stakeholders,

+**6. Continuous Learning and Adaptation:**
+- Keeping up-to-date with the latest industry trends, tools, and technologies in data analysis.
+- Adapting to new types of data and analytical methods as the organization's needs evolve.

+Analytics is made possible by modern data, storage, and computing capabilities.

+**The Analytics Process**
+- Data Acquisition
+- Cleaning and Manipulation
+- Analysis
+- Visualization
+- Reporting and Communication

+**The Analytics Process is Iterative**
+While we describe the steps of the analytics process as a series of sequential actions, it is more accurate to think of them as a set of interrelated actions that may be revisited frequently while working with a dataset.

+**Analytics Techniques**
+- Descriptive Analytics
+- Predictive Analytics
+- Prescriptive Analytics

 </details>